THE TARKOVSKY SUITE: Andrei Tarkovsky's Cinema of Noise

 A tribute to the film director Andrei Tarkovsky [1932-1986]

-I trace my move into film sound back to the three films that had a crucial influence on me: Robert Bresson's A Man Escaped Hiroshi Teshigahara's Woman of the Dunes and Andrei Tarkovsky's Stalker .
+I trace my move into film back to three films that had a crucial influence on me: Robert Bresson's A Man Escaped Hiroshi Teshigahara's Woman of the Dunes and Andrei Tarkovsky's Stalker .
 It was in watching and listening to these three films that really sparked off my interest sound design for moving image.
 In particular it was Tarkovsky's complex, multi-layered approach to sound and music that really excited me.
-A cinema not merely subservient to narrative form, but through the careful interplay of image and sound emerged into a cinema of poetic atmosphere and mystery.
+A cinema not merely subservient to narrative form, but, through the careful interplay of image and sound, emerged into a cinema of poetic atmosphere and mystery.

 Since beginning the Cinema of Noise project it has always been my intention to compile a series of excerpts that are exclusively drawn from Tarkovsky's body of work.
 The Tarkovsky Suite is similar in this sense to The Bergman Suite from last year but differs in the way the material has been organised.
 In Bergman's films, particular from his middle period that I focused on, it was relatively easy to isolate and identify specific sound themes or devices that would reoccur through his work.
 Clocks, church bells, the sea, whispering voices, all this kind of material suggested a thematic approach to how I compiled the collection.
 In this regard we might say that Bergman's use of sound (and image some might argue) is more concerned with presenting the essentials, foregrounding only a few key sounds or musical gestures that he wishes us to attend to.